 Why You'll Love This Recipe

-- Quick and Easy: Takes only a few seconds to fry, making it a fast way to elevate your dishes.
+- Takes only a few seconds to fry, making it a fast way to elevate your dishes.

-- Rescue Your Sage - Whether you have an herb garden or Ever buy those little herb containers, use two leaves, and then watch the rest slowly die in your fridge?
-Yeah, me too.
-Frying up the extras is a brilliant way to save that fresh sage before it meets its tragic end in the drawer or in your herb garden.
+- Frying up sage is a brilliant way to save that fresh sage before it meets its tragic end in the drawer or in your herb garden.

-- Flavor: Adds a burst of earthy, aromatic flavor that complements a variety of meals especially those favorite fall dishes.
+- Adds a burst of earthy, aromatic flavor that complements a variety of meals, especially those favorite fall dishes.

-- Visually Appealing: Fried sage adds a beautiful pop of green to your dish.
+- Fried sage adds a beautiful pop of green to your dish.

 Recipe Ingredients

-Three ingredients is all you'll need to fry some sage.
+Three ingredients are all you'll need to fry some sage.
 See the recipe card for details.

 - Fresh Sage: Use fresh, whole sage leaves.